If you are hurt because of an accident due to another party’s negligence, Indiana may allow you to recover civil damages in a personal injury lawsuit.

 How do you file an insurance claim after a bicycle accident?

 When a driver that caused your bicycle accident has liability insurance, you can pursue a settlement against their policy, and we can help.
 We can examine applicable policies, contact and interact with the insurers, and submit a comprehensive demand package to them.

 If you are injured because of a defective product, a Bloomington personal injury lawyer may be able to help you file a product liability claim against the manufacturer.
 Defective products can cause severe injuries.
 Product liability cases can involve items ranging from passenger vehicles to appliances.

-When a manufacturer fails to make a safe product, you can pursue economic and non-economic damages.
 If you believe your injuries were caused by a defective product, we advise that you document your injuries and keep all evidence related to the injury.
 If possible, try to keep the defective product.

 You can file a personal injury claim if you experience medical malpractice, which occurs if a medical professional’s care falls below a reasonable standard and causes you harm.

 If you hire the Sevenish Law Firm, P.C. to represent your medical malpractice case, we may be able to hire a licensed practitioner to attest that your injuries fell below a reasonable standard of care, and that another doctor in the same situation would have acted differently.

 What are examples of medical malpractice?